CambiG1123/Random-Password-Gen/README.md

 THEN a password is generated that matches the selected criteria WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+##Usage
+A user will be met with a red generate button that when clicked will provide them with several prompts.
+These prompts ask the user how long they would like the password to be, if they would like to include lower case and/or uppercase letters, numbers, and several special characters.
+After all these prompts are answered sufficiently, a random password to their specifications will be displayed in the empty text box.
+##Credits
+I used a youtube tutorial to help me with this random password generator.
+The video can be found at this link https://www.youtube.com/watch?v=duNmhKgtcsI

+##Screenshot
+! [screenshot] (images\Screenshot 2023-07-27 010536.png?raw=true)